GLRT Detector

 Output estimated noise power —

-switching on the output of the estimated noise power
+enabling the output of the calculated noise power

 Logical